NASA-Planetary-Science/sbpy/docs/status.rst

     * `~sbpy.activity.dust` 2018/09:

       * Halley-Marcus phase function implemented
-      * Afρ class: conversion to/from flux density for a specific wavelength is implemented, using a filter bandpass is in development; conversion to/from magnitudes is in development.
+      * Afρ class: conversion to/from flux density for a specific wavelength is implemented, using a filter bandpass and conversion to/from magnitudes is in development.
-      * εfρ class: conversion to/from flux density implemented for a specific wavelength, using a filter bandpass is TBD; to/from magnitudes is TBD.
+      * εfρ class: conversion to/from flux density implemented for a specific wavelength, using a filter bandpass and conversion to/from magnitudes is in development.
       * Syndynes and synchrones are TBD.

     * `~sbpy.activity.gas` 2018/09: